asterisk/documentation/docs/Deployment/Important-Security-Considerations/Dialplan-Security.md

 exten => 6123,1,Dial(DAHDI/1)
 ```

-!!! tip "Remove Demo Contexts"
+/// danger | Remove Demo Contexts
 Do not forget to take the `demo` context out of your default
 context.
 There isn't really a security reason, it just will keep
 people from wanting to play with your Asterisk setup remotely.
+///